sakiyamaK/DeclarativeUIKit/README.md

 ### CocoaPods

+⚠️ **Note:**  CocoaPods support has been discontinued from version 5.0.0 onwards.
+Please use Swift Package Manager to integrate DeclarativeUIKit from version 5.0.0 and above.
+Please use Swift Package Manager to integrate DeclarativeUIKit from version 5.0.0 and above.

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
 To integrate DeclarativeUIKit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby